jmok2/Intro2R/README.md

 Week 9 (5/30)   date and time handling, `tidyr` and `dplyr`, other special functions
 Week 10 (6/6)   project review

+## Project

+Students who have officially enrolled in the class will be required to submit a function that they have written.
+The function should serve some useful purpose for your work by doing some sort of data manipulation, analysis, or plotting using techniques learned in the class.
+Please send the function to me in its own .r script file by the end of the day on Friday, June 2.
+Try to keep the function less than 100 lines long and comment it well.
+If running the function requires a special data set, send it as an R object along with a second script file that shows how it is executed.
+If you can't get the function to work, please send what you have at that point along with comments of what is working and what is not working.
+You will get full credit for the attempt and documentation.
+Finally, please let me know if I can (anonymously) use your code in class (working or not) for review on the final day.

 ## Text

 Davies, T. 2016.
 The Book of R: A First Course in Programming and Statistics.
 No Starch Press.
 832pp ISBN 978-1593276515